neha-ahirwar/SafeMeLocation-Detection-System/README.md

-# SafeMeLocation-Detection-System—”SafeMe” represents an innovative response to the
+# SafeMeLocation-Detection-System
-pressing need for enhancing women’s safety by harnessing the capabilities of Arduino technology.
+”SafeMe” represents an innovative response to the pressing need for enhancing women’s safety by harnessing the capabilities of Arduino technology.
 This project introduces an advanced security system that seamlessly integrates cutting-edge